RTEMS/rtems-docs/c-user/user_extensions.rst

 The :c:data:`executing` is a pointer to the TCB of the currently executing thread.
-The thread begin extension executes in a normal thread context and may allocate resources for the thread.
-In particular it has access to thread-local storage of the thread.
+The thread begin extension executes in a normal thread context and may allocate resources for the executing thread.
+In particular, it has access to thread-local storage of the executing thread.

 The thread begin extension is invoked in forward order with thread dispatching enabled.
-The thread switch extension may be called multiple times for this thread before the thread begin extension is invoked.
+The thread switch extension may be called multiple times for this thread before or during the thread begin extension is invoked.

 .. index:: rtems_task_exitted_extension